OneWorldNation/robylon-ios-sdk/README.md

   - Automatic initialization if needed
 - **Configuration**: Set `parentView: nil` to disable automatic button creation

+### 3. **Destroy and Reset** (`RobylonSDK.destroyChatbot`)
+- **Use when**: You need to completely reset the chatbot state or free memory
+- **Benefits**:
+  - Clears all chatbot resources and state
+  - Frees memory by destroying WebView instance
+  - Allows switching between different configurations
+  - Useful for memory management
+- **Configuration**: No parameters required - completely resets the chatbot

 ### When to Use Each Approach

 | Use Case | Recommended Approach | Example |